openebs-archive/openebs-docs/docs/kb.md

 sdc       8:32   0    8G  0 disk
 </div>

-From above output, new disk has mounted as `sdc` with a size of 8G.
+From the above output, You can see the resized disk is `sdc` with 8G capacity.

 **Step 13:** Check the file system consistency using the following command: